 Inform students that semicolons are just one way of combining sentences.
-Writers can use commas and conjunctions or transitional words or phrases to combine independent clauses (e.g., They postponed plans to expand, and they reduced production levels, laid off employees, or closed stores and offices altogether.).
+Writers can use commas and conjunctions or transitional words or phrases to combine independent clauses (e.g., Armstrong had no doubts, however, about what to do, because he had faced problems like this many times before in the simulators.).

-- Students follow along. - 1 Lesson D and Lesson F provide instruction on transitional words and phrases and comma usage, respectively.
+• Students follow along.

+1 Lesson B and Lesson D provide instruction on transitional words and phrases and comma usage, respectively.